What Languages to Translate Your Games Into in 2021?

 Although the source language of a majority of games in English, not all popular games are present in English.
 If that’s the case, you need to localize your game into English first as that would open doors for highly potential markets of Europe, British, and some parts of Asia as well.

-According to the orders received by game translators, the most popular languages to translate your games into fall under the category popularly termed as “FIGS”—French, Italian, German, Spanish.
+According to the orders received by game translators, the most popular languages to translate your games fall under the category popularly termed as “FIGS”—French, Italian, German, Spanish.
 Then comes Simplified Chinese, Brazilian Portuguese, and Russian.

 Translating your games into French opens up opportunities to Belgium, Monaco, Switzerland, and few African countries.
-The Metropolitan French is spoken in Canada as well which is why a large number of game developers aim to translate their games in French.
+The Metropolitan French is spoken in Canada as well which is why a large number of game developers aim to translate their games into French.

 The Italian language is basically spoken in Italy, San Marino, and Switzerland.
 The Italian market has witnessed quite a lot of localizations owing to the fewer number of people understanding English.
 In fact, Italy is the 10th largest game market in the world.